microsoft/redux-dynamic-modules/docs/reference/Typescript.md

 ## Typing Module Dependencies

-In the previous section [Module Dependencies](reference/ModuleDependencies.md), we showed that you can express a dependency between two modules.
+In a previous section [Module Dependencies](reference/Dependencies.md), we showed that you can express a dependency between two modules.

 ```js
 export const ModuleB = [